Cid-SK/Sathish-Vaccine-Usage-analysis-and-prediction/README.md

-**Project Title:** Vaccine Usage Analysis and Prediction
+# Vaccine Usage Analysis and Prediction

 **Description:**
-This project focuses on predicting the likelihood of individuals taking an H1N1 flu vaccine using logistic regression.
+This project focuses on predicting the likelihood of individuals taking an H1N1 flu vaccine using Random Forest.
 It involves analyzing a dataset containing various features related to individuals' behaviors, perceptions, and demographics, and building a predictive model to determine vaccine acceptance.
 The aim is to help healthcare professionals and policymakers target vaccination campaigns more effectively.

 **Skills Takeaway From This Project:**
 - Python scripting